All Episodes

 Well, no, it actually isn't.

-They've gone to great pains to say we can't use the sins of the mother against the son, but they are trying to convey that by just saying it.
+They've gone to great pains to say we can't use the sins of the mother against the son.

-The apple doesn't fall far from the tree, or the oil derrick doesn't fall far from the sun, or whatever.
+The apple doesn't fall far from the tree or the oil derrick doesn't fall far from the sun or whatever.

-I mean, it they hated the woman.
+I mean, they hated the woman.

-I I when I saw that when I first saw the name Neil Gorsuch, I mean, whatever it was weeks ago, I said, I wonder.
+When I first saw the name Neil Gorsuch, I mean, whatever it was weeks ago, I said, I wonder.

 I wonder.